Attend Convocation activities as a first step in becoming a part of the UMass Lowell community.

 Consider a Plus-1 Graduate Program to see if it is appropriate for you.
 Meet with a Graduate Coordinator to understand Graduate Admissions requirements.

 Talk to faculty for letters of recommendation for graduate school and/or job opportunities.

 Speak with professors to explore Undergraduate Research Opportunities on campus.

 Review your degree progress with your Academic Advisor to make sure you are on track for graduation.

 Apply for graduation by meeting with your faculty advisor to file your Declaration of Intent to Graduate Form.

-Maintain consistent contact with your faculty advisor to discuss post graduation plans.
-If appropriate meet with specialized advisor (pre-med, pre-law) to finalize plans for graduate study.
+Maintain communication with your faculty advisor to discuss post-graduation plans.
+If appropriate, meet with a specialized advisor (pre-med, pre-law) to finalize plans for graduate study.

 Meet with faculty members and others to secure letters of recommendation.